GlareDB/glaredb/README.md

 ### Optimizer

 - Only logical plan optimizations.
-- No physical planning.
+- No physical plan optimizations.
 Stuff like join selection should happen during planning.

 ### Data scans